91104311/Portfolio/Customer Personality Analysis/README.md

 # Customer Personality Analysis
+Customer Personality Analysis is a detailed analysis of a company’s ideal customers.
+It helps a business to better understand its customers and makes it easier for them to modify products according to the specific needs, behaviors and concerns of different types of customers.

+Customer personality analysis helps a business to modify its product based on its target customers from different types of customer segments.
+For example, instead of spending money to market a new product to every customer in the company’s database, a company can analyze which customer segment is most likely to buy the product and then market the product only on that particular segment.

 ## Overall Task:
 - Perform unsupervised clustering of data on customer records from a grocery firm's database to optimize the significance of each customer to the business